Philadelphia Police Explorer Cadet Application Period Announced

 Responsibilities

-The Explorer Cadets provide assistance during many ceremonies and activities sponsored by the following organizations:
+The Explorer Cadets are privileged to provide assistance during many ceremonies and activities sponsored by the following organizations:

 • Fraternal Order of Police Lodge #5